 A day to celebrate corn in Mexico

 Mexico celebrates the National Day of Maize on September 29.
-Thousand Currents Regional Director Katherine Zavala recently interviewed María Estela Barco Huerta, General Coordinator of Social and Economic Development of Indigenous Mexicans (DESMI) and Thousand Currents partner, to talk about why this day is important to indigenous communities in Chiapas.
+Thousand Currents Former Director of Programs Katherine Zavala interviewed María Estela Barco Huerta, General Coordinator of Social and Economic Development of Indigenous Mexicans (DESMI) and Thousand Currents partner, to talk about why this day is important to indigenous communities in Chiapas.

 Katherine Zavala: What is the value of protecting local varieties of maize in Mexico?